 UPDATE: As of January 2018, I’m back to blogging!
 You can read more about it below, but I invite you to visit my new blog, Full Life Reflections, where I write about the journey towards happiness, peace, and fulfillment in today’s chaotic world.
 My new blog basically picks up where this one left off – on the “full life” side of the equation… I still write about wardrobe-related topics from time to time as well.
 Hope to see you there!

 Happy New Year, everyone!
-I hope that 2018 is off to a good start for all of you.
-It’s been over ten months since I pressed the pause button on this blog last February.
+I hope the year is off to a good start for all of you.
+It’s been over ten months since I pressed the pause button on this blog in February 2017.
 At that time, I didn’t know when or if I would be back to blogging, but I promised to keep you posted on my decisions in that regard.
 Yes, it has taken me a long time to provide an update, but I didn’t decide on what I would be doing until quite recently.

 I recently decided the path I will take regarding blogging…